-Honey lemon roast chicken is prepared by rubbing a mixture of honey, chilli, garlic and oil on the chicken breast, underneath the skin before it goes in the oven.
+Honey lemon roast chicken is prepared by rubbing a mixture of honey, chilli, garlic and lemon juice on the chicken breast, underneath the skin before it goes in the oven.
 The flavour permeates the entire chicken, giving it a delicious lemony garlic taste.
-And the honey, chilli and garlic combine with the juice from the chicken to form the most delicious gravy.
+And this marinade combine with the juice from the chicken to form the most delicious gravy.
 You can add even more flavour by popping the squeezed lemons into the chicken cavity before you put it in the oven.

-It’s baked in a dutch oven baking dish which means you just put it in the oven and forget about it until it’s cooked.
+It’s baked in a dutch oven baking dish (or a large baking dish with a lid), which means you just put it in the oven and forget about it until it’s cooked.
 No basting required.
 The hot cooking liquid collects on the lid of the baking dish and drips down onto the chicken as it cooks.
 And you get the juiciest, most tender chicken you have ever tasted.

 Ingredients for honey lemon roast chicken.